-- 1) When there are three or more COVID-19 cases in any workplace within a 14-day period, or - 2) A place of employment that has been identified by Ventura County Public Health Department as the location of a COVID-19 outbreak. - 3) An outbreak ends when there are no new COVID-19 cases detected in a workplace for a 14-day period. - 4) For workers' compensation purposes: - a) the employer has 100 employees or fewer at a specific place of employment, 4 employees test positive for COVID-19; - b) If the employer has more than 100 employees at a specific place of employment, 4 percent of the number of employees who reported to the specific place of employment, test positive for COVID-19; or - c) A specific place of employment is ordered to close by Ventura County Public Health Department (VCPH), the California Department of Public Health (CDPH), the Division of Occupational Safety and Health (Cal/OSHA), or a school superintendent/charter school administrator due to a risk of infection with COVID-19. - h.
-Major Outbreak: when there are 20 or more COVID-19 cases in any workplace within a 30-day period. - 1) A major outbreak ends when there are no new COVID-19 cases detected in a workplace for a 14-day period. - i.
-Protective wear includes face coverings and equipment typically considered personal protective equipment.
+- 3) An outbreak ends when there are no new COVID-19 cases detected in a workplace for a 14-day period. - 4) For workers' compensation purposes: - a) the LEA has 100 employees or fewer at a specific place of employment, 4 employees test positive for COVID-19; - b) If the LEA has more than 100 employees at a specific place of employment, 4 percent of the number of employees who reported to the specific place of employment, test positive for COVID-19; or - c) A specific place of employment is ordered to close by Ventura County Public Health Department (VCPH), the California Department of Public Health (CDPH), the Division of Occupational Safety and Health (Cal/OSHA), or a school superintendent/charter school administrator due to a risk of infection with COVID-19. - 1.
+Major Outbreak: when there are 20 or more COVID-19 cases in any workplace within a 30-day period. - 1) A major outbreak ends when there are no new COVID-19 cases detected in a workplace for a 14-day period. - m.
+Protective wear includes face coverings and equipment typically considered personal protective equipment. - n.
+Respirator: a respiratory protection device approved by the National Institute for Occupational Safety and Health (NIOSH) to protect the wearer from particulate matter, such as an N95 filtering facepiece mask. - 1) Note: KN95 filtering facepiece masks are not NIOSH-approved and therefore not suitable for employee use as respiratory protection.

-i.
+o.
 Worksite

-- 1) Any work location, working area, or common area at work used or accessed by a COVID-19 case during the high-risk period, including restrooms, walkways, hallways, aisles, break or eating areas, and waiting areas. - 2) the building, store, facility, agricultural field, or other location where a worker worked during the infectious period. - a) It does not apply to buildings, floors, or other locations of the employer that a COVID-19 case did not enter.

-3) Examples: Schools, school buildings, offices, office buildings, maintenance and operations facilities, transportation facilities, and other local educational agency facilities
+- 1) Any work location, working area, or common area at work used or accessed by a COVID-19 case during the high-risk period, including restrooms, walkways, hallways, aisles, break or eating areas, and waiting areas. - 2) the building, store, facility, agricultural field, or other location where a worker worked during the high-risk exposure period. - a) It does not apply to buildings, floors, or other locations of the LEA that a COVID-19 case did not enter. - b) It does not apply to locations where the employee worked by themselves without exposure to other employees, or to a worker's personal residence or alternative work location chosen by the worker when working remotely. - 3) Examples: Schools, school buildings, offices, office buildings, maintenance and operations facilities, transportation facilities, and other local educational agency facilities